aws-samples/amazon-sagemaker-secure-mlops/README.md

 + **Deploy Amazon SageMaker Studio into an existing VPC**: This option provisions SageMaker Studio in your existing AWS network infrastructure.
 You have several options to choose between existing or create new network resources:
   - VPC: you must provide a valid existing VPC Id
   - Subnets: you can choose between:
-    - providing existing subnet CIDR blocks - in this case no new subnets are provisioned and NAT gateway option is not available.
+    - providing existing subnet CIDR blocks (set `CreatePrivateSubnets` to `NO`) - in this case no new subnets are provisioned and NAT gateway option **is not available**.
 All SageMaker resources are deployed into your existing VPC and private subnets.
 You use your existing NAT (if available) to access internet from the private subnets
-    - provisioning new private and optional (only if the NAT gateway option is selected) public subnets.
+    - provisioning new private (set `CreatePrivateSubnets` to `NO`) and optional (only if the NAT gateway option is selected) public subnets.
 The deployment creates new subnets with specified CIDR blocks inside your existing VPC.

-You specify the number of AZs you would like to deploy the network resources into.
+You must specify the number of AZs you would like to deploy the network resources into.

 ❗ A new internet gateway will be created and attached to the VPC in "existing VPC" scenario if you select the NAT gateway option.
 The stack creation will fail if there is an internet gateway _already attached_ to the existing VPC and you select the NAT gateway option.